naragurgel/workout_prescription/README.md

 - special hover state effects

 ### Frameworks
-🚨**Required**

-- Bootstrap (Typically I look at the design elements I want and make sure the framework supports them)
+- Bootstrap: Firtly I opted to utilize Bootstrap for my website due to the desigh elements that they support, they also give a design that adapts to various devices.
+The ready-made templates and components provided invaluable time-saving advantages.

 ### Custom Styles
 🚨**Required**